-All projects under this Award are bounded in compliance with the uploaded and signed Statement of Work for Expedited NEPA review.
-The projects within the scope of the Statement of Work comprise of technical advice, planning advice, and actions to conserve energy.
-DOE has made a final NEPA Determination for this activity, which is categorically excluded from further NEPA review.
+DOE has made a NEPA determination for this award.
+All projects under this award are bounded in compliance with the uploaded and signed Statement of Work for expedited

+NEPA review.
+The projects within the scope of the Statement of Work comprise of actions to conserve energy.
 Any projects that fall outside the Statement of Work are conditioned pending further NEPA review.
+DOE has made a final NEPA Determination for this project, which is categorically excluded from further NEPA review.